legoktm/subdown2/README.md

 subdown2.py
 ============================

-A simple script that automatically downloads all images from a certain subreddit.
+A script that automatically downloads all images from a certain subreddit.

 ###TODO: